gamerkhang/Armada-Legacy-TTS-Mod/README.md

 Checklist of items that are from Armada Legacy file folders

 - [ ] Ship bases for updated ships
-- [ ] Arquitens Light Cruiser Expansion
+- [x] Arquitens Light Cruiser Expansion
+  - [ ] this is still using old models bases for the arquitens, but at least it's playable
 - [ ] Assault Frigate Mark I Expansion
 - [ ] Dreadnaught Heavy Cruiser Expansion
 - [ ] Hotshots and Aces Expansion